 Islands

 There are two main types of islands, continental islands and oceanic islands.
 Continental islands occur on the continental shelf and are cut off from the mainland by shallow seas.
-Examples of continental islands we visit are the British Isles, the Falkland Islands, Greenland, Svalbard and coastal islands of Antarctica.
+Examples of continental islands we visit are the British Isles, Greenland, Svalbard and coastal islands of Antarctica.
 Ocean Islands occur on oceanic crust and are surrounded by deep water.
 They can form in several ways.
-They can be hotspot volcanoes such as Tristan da Cunha, the Canary Islands, Jan Mayen or the Azores; they can be volcanoes above a subduction zone such as the Aeolian Islands; or they can be due to fragments of continent that have been ripped off due to plate movements such as Sicily and South Georgia.
+They can be hotspot volcanoes such as the Canary Islands, or they can be volcanoes above a subduction zone such as the Aeolian Islands; or they can be due to fragments of continent that have been ripped off due to plate movements such as Sicily .
 Iceland is a very unusual example of an island and occurs where a mid ocean spreading ridge has drifted above a hotspot causing the spreading to be uplifted above the surface creating a very large oceanic island.

 The following trips feature islands: